Search

 • Why do I believe that money shouldn’t just be handed to you?
 Because Jesus calls us to work hard!

-Any political or moral issue can be skillfully turned toward Jesus and the good news of his Gospel message.
-We must help our teenagers do just that!
+Any political or moral issue can be skillfully turned toward Jesus and His Gospel message.
+We must help our teenagers do just that (the Life in 6 Words app is a great place for them to start).

 Energize them to love those they disagree with politically.

 But to you who are listening I say: Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you.
-If someone slaps you on one cheek, turn to them the other also.”
-Luke 6:27-29
+If someone slaps you on one cheek, turn to them the other also.

-We must arm our teenagers with buckets of water, not jars of kerosene, in the current political firestorm sweeping across America.
-We must help our teenagers remember that we can disagree with someone politically and still treat them with dignity and respect…even fellow believers.
+In the current political firestorm sweeping across America, we should arm our teenagers with buckets of water, not jars of kerosene.
+We must help our teenagers remember that we can disagree with someone politically and still treat them with dignity and respect, even fellow believers.

-Even in the midst of Jesus’ 12 disciples, there was a wide range of political views.
+Even among Jesus’s 12 disciples, there was a wide range of political views.
 On one side there was Simon the Zealot, who was a part of a political movement that despised Rome’s tyrannical rule.
 On the other side, we have Matthew the tax collector, who collected taxes on behalf of Rome.
 Who knows the heated arguments that could have happened around a campfire as the disciples ate fish and chips while discussing politics?

-Yesterday I was having a conversation with a nationally known mega-church pastor who was super discouraged.
-He told me, “I’ve almost given up on this current generation of Christian adults when it comes to these issues.
-There is so much hate, so much anger and so much vitriol over political issues amongst the adult Christian community it makes me sick.
+Recently, I spoke with a nationally recognized mega-church pastor who was feeling very discouraged.
+He told me: “I’ve almost given up on this current generation of Christian adults when it comes to these issues.
+There is so much hate, so much anger, and so much vitriol over political issues among the adult Christian community it makes me sick.
 Perhaps it will be those who aren’t yet Christians who will turn the tide back toward the Jesus way.”

-He said, “Yes.
-I believe in Generation Z.
+He said: “Yes.
+I believe in Gen Z.

-I’m sure you do too, otherwise you most likely wouldn’t be reading this post.
+I’m sure you do too.
+Otherwise, you probably wouldn’t be reading this post.

 Get the latest episodes, resources, and updates emailed to your inbox.